A Once in a (Wild-) Lifetime Experience

 How do we get there?

 We are happy to arrange your transport.
-Your tour fee of US$140 includes roundtrip transfer from most locations on Zanzibar.
+Your Great Wildlife Tour fee of US$160 includes roundtrip transfer from most locations on Zanzibar.
 These locations are, for example, Stone Town, Kiwengwa, Pwani Mchangani, Nungwi, Kendwa.
-If you drive by yourself, please note that several online services underestimate driving times on Zanzibar.
+For remoter locations, a surcharge is applicable.
+As a measure to protect the environment, we combine transports of visitors from nearby hotels.

 Why is booking / reservation necessary?